 Don’t tackle everything at once.
 Take one day at a time and break things down into bite-size chunks – it’s manageable and less overwhelming, and you’ll feel a sense of accomplishment as you tick them off your list.

-Transport - Are you worried about how you will get to hospital?
+Transport - Are you worried about how you'll get to hospital?
 Many areas offer transport services for cancer treatment or appointments.
 Your local hospice, cancer nurse or GP will have details of this service.

 Helper services - What about housework, shopping, light gardening, or emotional support?
-Macmillan and Marie Curie have helper services which can assist with tasks or simply pop in for a chat.
+Macmillan and Marie Curie have helper services that can assist with tasks or simply pop in for a chat.

 Childcare - Speak to your local council’s Family Information Service to find out what childcare services they can provide.